-This will be its second region in Australia and its 11th in the APAC region
+Google Cloud is set to open a new cloud region in Melbourne, which will be the firm's second region in Australia and its 11th in the APAC region overall.

 The tech giant revealed that Melbourne joins the existing 26 Google Cloud regions worldwide connected via its high-performance network.